s0ulr3aper07/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository contains an R script called **'run_analysis'**, a text file called **'tidy data'**, and a **codebook**.

 To execute the R script successfully, first download the compressed folder containing raw data from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-Then extract the contents of the compressed folder to your working directory.
-Once these two steps are done the R script can be executed.
+After placing the downloaded folder in the working directory, the R script can be executed.

 A step-by-step explanation of the manipulations within the R script has been provided using comments.
 However, a supplementary overview is provided below as well:
 1. The following are done twice, once for test data and once again for train data: